Dangers Exist On Every Trail

 Newbies to hiking often misunderstand the dangers of visiting the back country until it’s too late.
 Yet what to bring hiking isn’t a difficult topic, as long as you ensure you’re prepared for all types of weather and situations.
 Take into account the duration, weather, difficulty, and distance of the hike when choosing the gear for your day hike.

-By knowing what to pack, you can ensure you’re safe and comfortable in the event you need to survive overnight.
+By knowing what to pack, you can ensure you’re safe and comfortable in the event you need to survive throughout a night.
 Did you know that most search and rescue groups can’t rescue people after dark?
 This is because it’s too risky for their own safety due to not being able to use air support.
 So always take the following ten essentials, it may make or break your adventure.
-Another piece of advice, is to remember to test each piece of your gear before trekking outdoors.
+Another piece of advice, is to remember to test each piece of your gear before heading outdoors.

-It’s important to understand that this list isn’t exhaustive, it’s a starting point.
+It’s important to understand that the list in this article isn’t exhaustive, it’s a starting point.
 As hikers become more experienced they often add to their packs according to the season and each route.
-With this in mind, I added some additional gear options at the end of the article.
+With this in mind, I offer some additional gear options at the end of this guide.

-We updated this article in December 2020 to reevaluate the information to ensure it meets 2021 standards.
-Read on to learn about what to bring hiking: the ten essentials.
+We updated this article in August 2021 to reevaluate the information to ensure it meets todays standards.
+Read on to learn about what to bring hiking: ten essentials for safe adventures.

 Next learn your route and plan how long it will take based on your fitness level.
 Don’t attempt a solo black diamond route if you have never hiked before, this is a recipe for disaster.
 Instead, find a route that is easy to moderate and one with serviced rest stops.

-As a reminder for intermediate hikers, these are two instances to always plan for.
+As a reminder for intermediate explorers, these are two instances to always plan for.

-Where can you re-up low supplies?
-Such as water sources like streams.
+- Where can you re-up low supplies?
+Such as water sources such as streams.
 Always find 2 sources because “dry spells” can occur in the wilderness.

 Use a map to plot these points and take it with you on every hike, regardless of the distance.
 Next, check the weather, remember that the weather at the base of a mountain is often different from halfway up a mountain.